 Honey can be used as medicine.
 It has anti-microbial, anti-inflammatory, anti-fungal, and antiseptic properties.
 For this reason it can be applied topically to treat burns, as researchers at the University of Auckland in New Zealand describe in a 2008 study.

-Honey has also been found to be especially useful in treating upper respiratory infections.
+Honey is good for a cough, and it has been found to be especially useful in treating upper respiratory infections.
 A study at Penn State College of Medicine in 2007 found that a small dose of buckwheat honey was more effective than an over-the-counter cough treatment for children.

 - Journal of Medicinal Food: Inhibitory Effect of Honeybee-Collected Pollen on Mast Cell Degranulation In Vivo and In Vitro